A Student Employment Handbook (PDF) is available online.

 - As a Supervisor/Alternative Supervisor it is important for student employees and student employment supervisors to keep open communication with each other regarding the student employee's total weekly work hours for each of their campus jobs.
 It is very important to let your students know that they must log their hours worked on the actual day & time that they worked.
 Reporting hours or shifts as a lump sum is not permitted and will not be approved for payment until they are corrected.
 If you as the supervisor are approving hours but you are not directly supervising the student's work schedule before approving the students hours for the pay period, it is recommended that you print that student's timesheet and have the individual who is directly supervising the students work schedule verify the hours by reviewing and signing off.
 Students are limited to 20 hours per week for all campus jobs.
 This allows the College to provide employment opportunities to more students.
 This is especially significant for work study and International students who are limited by federal regulations.

-IMPORTANT: The work week runs from Sunday through Saturday no matter when the pay period ends.
+IMPORTANT: The work week runs from Monday to Sunday no matter when the pay period ends.

 Students who work more than 20 hours per week without prior approval from their supervisor risk employment disciplinary actions up to and including termination.